Berean Baptist Academy

 5. Model and encourage the development of self-discipline, a strong work ethic, self-sacrifice, loyalty, and pride in one’s team.

-6. Model and develop physical training and nutritional habits that not only increase the athlete’s performance on the playing field, but also instill lifelong healthy behaviors.
+6. Model and develop physical training and nutritional habits that increase the athlete’s performance on the playing field and instill lifelong healthy behaviors.

 7. Communicate the value of commitment, teamwork, and cooperation.

-8. Cultivate a respect for authority, teammates, opponents, and the game itself.
+8. Cultivate a respect for authority, teammates, opponents, and the game.

 9. Partner with the parents and community in helping their athlete reach his/her fullest potential.